 - Complainant’s name, address, phone number, and email address

 - Nature and details of the complaint

 - Sufficient information to allow for an investigation and response

-Any determination or disposition of an administrative complaint by staff is appealable to the Director of Administration.
-Any determination of a complaint by an NCCCO body within NCCCO is appealable pursuant to the terms of NCCCO’s Appeals Policy.
+Any determination or disposition of an administrative complaint under these procedures is appealable to the Administrative Appeals Committee pursuant to the terms of CCO’s Appeals Policy.